Is Social Security…Secure?

 Social Security Fast Facts

-• Social security isn’t disappearing after 2034, according to experts.
+Social security isn’t disappearing after 2034, according to experts, but it is certainly decreasing.
 The SSA stated the trust that funds monthly payments “will be able to pay full benefits until 2034, and [after that] incoming payroll taxes will be sufficient to pay ~78 percent of scheduled benefits.”

 Collection Ages